 FAQ

-Earth passes between the sun and the moon, casting a shadow on the moon.
-Sunlight bends through Earth’s atmosphere on its way past, gets filtered down to red and orange wavelengths, and lights the moon copper instead of plunging it into darkness.
+Earth passes directly between the sun and the moon, casting its shadow on the moon.
+Sunlight bends through Earth’s atmosphere on the way past, gets filtered down to red and orange, and lights the moon copper instead of plunging it into darkness.

-No — they’re the same thing.
-“Blood moon” is the popular name for a total lunar eclipse.
-Astronomers call it a total lunar eclipse.
+“Blood moon” is a popular nickname, not a scientific term.
+Astronomers just call it a total lunar eclipse.

 When is the next blood moon?